beckybarber18/thesis_code/README.md

 ## ``auction_simulations``

 The most important file in this folder is: ``evaluate_2nd_price_grandbundle_integral.ipynb``.
-This program evaluates the integral that used to compute the expected revenue of the second-price auction on the grand bundle (of two items).
+This program evaluates the integral that was used to compute the expected revenue of the second-price auction on the grand bundle (of two items).
 The code graphs the result and finds the closest fit logarithmic and square root functions.

 ## ``analyze_roasolver_output``